Find out the latest on COVID-19.Learn more

-The screening centers and respiratory assessment centers have several locations, and varying hours.
+The screening centers and respiratory assessment centers have been centralized in the Winston-Salem and Charlotte regions.
 Here is a listing of sites and hours.

 People who have no symptoms will not be tested.
 Visiting a screening center unnecessarily will only further one’s risk of exposure and put a strain on resources for those who need it most.

 Patients with respiratory and other viral symptoms, including fever, shortness of breath and a sore throat, will be screened and triaged to the most appropriate venue of care for further treatment.
 All Novant Health emergency departments have designated well and sick areas inside the facilities, as well.